2022 Big South Conference men's basketball tournament

 The 2022 Big South Conference men's basketball tournament was the postseason men's basketball tournament for the Big South Conference for the 2021–22 season.
 It was held from March 2–6, 2022, with all tournament games played at the Bojangles Coliseum in Charlotte, North Carolina.
 This was the first time since the 2016 edition that the tournament was held at a single neutral site location.
 The tournament winner, Longwood, received the conference's automatic bid to the NCAA tournament.
 The defending champions were the Winthrop Eagles.
+Winthrop lost in the finals to Longwood, ensuring the Lancers their first NCAA tournament appearance.

 Seeds

 With the addition of North Carolina A&T before the season, the conference increased its membership to 12 teams and split into divisions for the first time since 2013–14.
 The division winners were awarded the top two seeds, with the rest of the teams being seeded by record, with a tiebreaker system to seed teams with identical conference records.

 The tiebreakers operate in the following order: